 - Abercrombie & Kent – Charters Santuary Retreats’ ship.
 These are full end-to-end packages.

-- Uniworld – They currently operate River Tosca but this will be replaced by S.S.
-Sphinx in 2020.
+- Uniworld – They currently operate River Tosca and S.S.
+Sphinx.

 - Oberoi – Operated by the Oberoi Hotels group, The Oberoi Philae is considered to be a Luxury Nile Cruiser.